jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 Hello!

 I thought it would be fun to write a post aimed towards business leaders making technology decisions for their organizations.
-There is a lot of hype in our field and little truth in behind the hype.
+There is a lot of hype in our field and little truth behind the hype.

 Like most things I write about, this started from an idea I had on Twitter: